UBC-MDS/colourer/README.md

 [color-extraction](https://pypi.org/project/color-extraction/): This provides the most similar color for the pixels of an image from a palette of predefined colors.

 [Pylette](https://github.com/qTipTip/Pylette/): This extracts colours and creates a colour palette based on an input image.
-This palette can be dumped into a csv file that would need them to
+This palette can be dumped into a csv file that would then need to be processed for use in data visualizations.

 Therefore, we are developing `colourpycker` to bridge this gap.